finnito/Science/content/12phy/as91523/markdown/doppler-effect.md

 #### Question 2

 A doctor at the hospital hears an ambulance leave the hospital at $30km/h$ and return 15 minutes later at a speed of $35km/h$.
 Both times its siren is sounding at a frequency of $400Hz$.
+Sound waves travel at $330ms^{-1}$ in the atmosphere.

 1. Calculate the observed frequency as the ambulance leaves.
 2. Calculate the observed frequency as the ambulance returns.